epfl-systemf/lorikeet/readme.md

 ## Planned

-- Better bindings - Use symbol information to bind names and types
 - Support for matching & binding sequences (e.g., parameter lists, argument lists, etc.)
 - Rethink allowing both `` `?f` `` and `?{f}` for referencing bindings in rewriter - currently redundant
 - May have to change substitution syntax eventually, as it will conflict (in future Scala 3) with pure functions that use `->` syntax.
 We could use something unused like `-->` instead.